mjmiller41/sushi-near-me/_places/eiji-san-francisco-ca.md

   name: "Eiji"
   type: Restaurant
   links: null
 description: "Housemade tofu is the specialty at this cozy Japanese spot that also serves a varied sushi menu.
-Looking for sushi in San Francisco, California?
-Check out Ei..."
+Eiji serves delicious sushi in San Francisco, California.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, lunch, and dinner."
 place_id: ChIJoRHxCxx-j4ARxvzlXQFASuM
 photos:
   - name: >-